pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

 The default body and header fonts can be changed as follows:

-- Using :ref:`custom-css`, you can specify which fonts to use for body, header and monospace font.
-For example:
+- Using :ref:`custom-css`, you can specify which fonts to use for body, header and monospace text.
+For example, the following can be added to a custom css file::

-  css file::

   .. code-block:: none